History of California Golden Bears football

-The history of California Golden Bears football began in 1886, the team has won five NCAA recognized national titles - 1920, 1921, 1922, 1923, and 1937 and 14 conference championships, the last one in 2006.
+The history of California Golden Bears football began in 1886, the team has won five NCAA recognized national titles - 1920, 1921, 1922, 1923, and 1937 and 15 conference championships, the last one in 2006.

-The early years (1886 - 1905)
+Overview

+Early history (1886–1981)

 Football was first played on Berkeley campus in 1882, albeit in a form that resembled rugby.
 It was not until 1886 under coach Oscar S. Howard that the University of California began to play American football.
 Aside from the first season's matches against Hastings Law College, Cal primarily played against local clubs in the San Francisco Bay Area.
 From 1886 until 1903 California home games were held at West Field, at the current campus location of the Valley Life Sciences Building.
 Eventually bleachers were added allowing seating up to 5,000 people.
 In 1892, the school played against rival Stanford University for the first time – an annual matchup now known as The Big Game.
 The first match was organized in San Francisco by Cal's student manager Herbert Lang, and Stanford's student manager and future president of the United States Herbert Hoover.
 Cal lost 14–10.
 Their coach was Lee McClung.
 Another Yale alum was their coach in 1893, Pudge Heffelfinger; and again in 1895, Frank Butterworth.
 Cal's first win against Stanford came in 1898, while coached by newly hired Garrett Cochran, a Princeton alumnus who was recruited immediately after his graduation.
 Cochran successfully implemented the tactics of his alma mater, finishing the season with eight wins, zero losses and two ties; all opponents were outscored 221–5.
 That season also included Cal's first out of state football game - when it traveled to Portland, Oregon to defeat Multnomah Athletic Club.
 In 1899, Cal added the University of Oregon and San Jose State to its schedule.
 No team was able to score against Cal during that season with Stanford being defeated 22–0.
 In 1899, Cochran made a bold claim that his undefeated Bears were as good as any team on the east coast.
 The future legendary coach Pop Warner decided to take on Cochran's challenge, and brought his Pennsylvania team - the Carlisle Indian Industrial School Indians to take on Cal.
 Even though it was Warner's first year at Carlisle, his team was considered to be an overwhelming favorite.
 It upset Penn and handed a crushing defeat to Columbia.
 The game took place on Christmas Day in San Francisco.
 It was Carlisle that emerged as the winner, however Warner's offense that scored 45 points against Columbia was unable to put up any against Cal.
 Cal lost 0–2, due to a safety given up in the second half.
 Despite the loss, the game signaled Cal's ability to compete with the eastern schools.